Alabama

 Medicaid Coverage:

-- Alabama was one of the 7 states whose Medicaid fee-for-service programs did not cover lung cancer screening as of September 2021.
+- Alabama was the only state whose Medicaid fee-for-service programs did not cover lung cancer screening as of October 2023.

 Prevention